solarslurpi/GrowBuddies/docs/gus.md

 ##### Verify the Install
 Go to a terminal window on your Mac or PC and type:
 ```
-ssh pi@growBuddy
+ssh pi@gus
 ```
 After entering your password, you should be in the command prompt:
 ```
-pi@growBuddy:~ $
+pi@gus:~ $
 ```
-If you cannot reach the growBuddy raspberry pi, first check to see if the raspberry pi is on your home wifi by using a utility like [Angry IP](https://angryip.org/).
+If you cannot reach Gus from your Mac/PC, first check to see if the raspberry pi is on your home wifi by using a utility like [Angry IP](https://angryip.org/).
 If it is not, perhaps [this troubleshooting guide](raspi-nowifi) helps.

 (mqtt_install)=
 #### Install mqtt
-mqtt is how the Buddies text message each other.
+The buddies use mqtt to send and receive payloads and commands.
 For example, [SnifferBuddy](snifferbuddy.md) sends out (i.e.: publishes in mqtt terminology) over wifi an mqtt message like this:
 ```
 {"Time":"2022-09-06T08:52:59",
   "ANALOG":{"A0":542},
   "SCD30":{"CarbonDioxide":814,"eCO2":787,"Temperature":71.8,"Humidity":61.6,"DewPoint":57.9},"TempUnit":"F"}
 }
 ```

-##### Configure the Mosquitto MQQT Broker
-[Mosquitto](http://www.steves-internet-guide.com/mosquitto-broker/) is a lightweight open source message broker.
+Gus runs the [Mosquitto Broker](http://www.steves-internet-guide.com/mosquitto-broker/).
+Mosquitto is a lightweight open source message broker.
 It works well.
 Thank you to the open source community.
+##### Configure the Mosquitto MQQT Broker

 Before installing the service, some unique settings are needed in Mosquitto's config file.